Gmabatah93/tidymodels/README.md

 ## Grid Search
-**Regular Grid**: each parameter has a corresponding set of possible values **Non-Regular Grid**: parameter combinations are not formed from a small set of points.
+**Regular Grid**: each parameter has a corresponding set of possible values **Random Grid**: independent uniform random numbers across parameter ranges.
+(Simple Random Sampling with respect to variance for a class estimators)
+  + _Issue with random grid is that with small-to-medium grids, random values can result in overlapping parameter combinations_
+  + _Also, it needs to cover the whole parameter space but the likihood of good coverage increases with the number of grid values_

+### Space Filling Design
-- **_Latin Hypercube_**
+**_Latin Hypercube_**
   + In the context of statistical sampling, a square grid containing sample positions is a Latin Square if and only if there is one sample in each row and each column
   + A Latin Hypercube is the generalization of this concept to an arbitrary number of dimensions, whereby each sample is the only one in each axis-aligned hyperplane containing it.
   + **Method**
     + Stratification of the input probability distribution
     + Stratification divides the cumulative curve into equal intervals